AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

 ### Authentication errors encountered while pushing events to destination {#auth-errors}
-During execution the [!DNL Dynamics 365] access token might become invalid, in such scenarios you will obtain the error message below, To resolve re-authenticate and reattempt the execution.
+During activation, the [!DNL Dynamics 365] access token might become invalid, resulting in the following error message: `Authentication error reported while pushing events to the destination.
+Please check authentication credentials and try again.`

 ![Error](../../assets/catalog/crm/microsoft-dynamics-365/error-auth.png)

+To fix this error, re-authenticate to the destination and create a new activation flow.

 ### Unknown errors encountered while pushing events to destination {#unknown-errors}
-When checking a dataflow run, if you see the error message below, verify that the Mapping ID that you provided in [!DNL Dynamics 365] for your Platform segment is valid and exists within [!DNL Dynamics 365].
+When checking a dataflow run, if you obtain the following error message: `Bad request reported while pushing events to the destination.
+Please contact the administrator and try again.`

 ![Error](../../assets/catalog/crm/microsoft-dynamics-365/error.png)

+To fix this error, verify that the Mapping ID you provided in [!DNL Dynamics 365] for your Platform segment is valid and exists within [!DNL Dynamics 365].

 ## Additional resources {#additional-resources}